Post job

 A systems analyst is responsible for monitoring the effectiveness of technology systems and analyzing its efficiency for business operations and clients' needs.
 Systems analysts create specific modifications to operating systems and help design solutions and processes.
 Other tasks include managing the system's workflow, diagnosing and detecting malfunctions, performing troubleshooting, and assisting clients' with their concerns.
 A systems analyst must have excellent command with programming languages and the knowledge with the technology industry to understand systems' complexities and processes.

-As far as similarities go, this is where it ends because an information technology analyst responsibility requires skills such as "infrastructure," "security policies," "switches," and "encryption."
+While similarities exist, there are also some differences between information technology analysts and systems analyst.
+For instance, information technology analyst responsibilities require skills such as "infrastructure," "security policies," "switches," and "encryption."
 Whereas a systems analyst is skilled in "troubleshoot," "c++," "data warehouse," and "systems analysis."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 The role of support analysts is to resolve problems with hardware, computer programs, and peripherals.
 They may focus on a particular aspect of the information technology (IT) department or give technical support to end-users.
 They mainly detect issues with IT equipment and software and devise solutions to resolve these issues.
 Also, they are responsible for answering queries from users, preparing service records, and handling escalations.
 Support analysts also support the company's IT operations and best practices by creating and distributing relevant IT documents.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that information technology analyst responsibilities requires skills like "infrastructure," "security policies," "switches," and "encryption."
-But a support analyst might use skills, such as, "troubleshoot," "application support," "issue resolution," and "data entry."
+For example, resumes show us that information technology analyst responsibilities requires skills like "infrastructure," "security policies," "switches," and "encryption."
+But a support analyst might use other skills in their typical duties, such as, "troubleshoot," "application support," "issue resolution," and "data entry."

 An information systems technician is responsible for maintaining the efficiency of various network systems' performance.
 Information systems technicians provide network troubleshooting, upgrading systems for optimization, maintaining the security of databases, managing the interaction of networks, and inspecting and troubleshooting system inconsistencies.
 Additional duties include creating network designs based on clients' specifications, configuring software and hardware applications, and creating reports on system issues and resolutions.
 An information systems technician must have excellent knowledge of information systems procedures, programming languages, detecting malfunctions, and making resolutions promptly.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from information technology analysts resumes, they are more likely to have skills like "infrastructure," "security policies," "switches," and "encryption."
-But a information systems technician might have skills like "troubleshoot," "phone calls," "desk support," and "user support."
+The required skills of the two careers differ considerably.
+For example, information technology analysts are more likely to have skills like "infrastructure," "security policies," "switches," and "encryption."
+But a information systems technician is more likely to have skills like "troubleshoot," "phone calls," "desk support," and "user support."

 A senior consultant of information technology is primarily responsible for developing strategies and procedures to optimize a company's information technology systems and infrastructure.
 It is their duty to assess existing networks and systems to identify their strengths and weaknesses, develop solutions in problem areas, perform risk assessments, and provide advice on how to achieve the best information technology practices.
 Furthermore, as a senior consultant, it is essential to lead the efforts and serve as a role model for the workforce, all while implementing the company's policies and regulations.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between information technology analysts and senior consultants, information technology, there are some differences that are important to note.
 For one, an information technology analyst might have more use for skills like "infrastructure," "customer service," "security policies," and "switches."
-Meanwhile, some senior consultants, information technology might include skills like "architecture," "client facing," "healthcare," and "shared services" on their resume.
+Meanwhile, some responsibilities of senior consultants, information technology require skills like "architecture," "client facing," "healthcare," and "shared services. "